ansible/ansible/docs/docsite/rst/plugins/shell.rst

 Shell Plugins
 -------------

-These plugins work behind the scenes making sure the basic commands Ansible runs in order to be able to execute a task's action are properly formated to work with the target machine.
+These plugins work behind the scenes making sure the basic commands Ansible runs, in order to be able to execute a task's action, are properly formated to work with the target machine.

-You normally don't have to wory about these plugins at all unless you have a restricted or exotic setup in which the default ``/bin/sh`` is not a POSIX compatible shell or not availble for execution..
+You normally don't have to wory about these plugins at all, unless you have a restricted or exotic setup, in which the default ``/bin/sh`` is not a POSIX compatible shell or not availble for execution.

 Enabling Shell Plugins
 ++++++++++++++++++++++

-You probably never need to do this, but aside from the defaul configuration settings in :doc:`../config`, you can use a 'connection variable'
-:ref:`ansible_shell_type` to select the plugin to use, you will also want to update the :ref:`ansible_executable` to match.
+You probably never need to do this, but aside from the defaul configuration settings in :doc:`../config`, you can use a 'connection variable' :ref:`ansible_shell_type` to select the plugin to use, you will also want to update the :ref:`ansible_executable` to match.

 .. seealso::